DreamOfTheRedChamber/system-design-interviews/Scenario_WebCrawler.md

 ## Appendix
 ### Multithread programs for standalone crawler
 * [Producer-consumer implementation in Python](http://agiliq.com/blog/2013/10/producer-consumer-problem-in-python/)
+* Different coordination mechanisms in multithreads:
+    - sleep: Stop a random interval and come back to see whether the resource is available to use.
+    - condition variable: As soon as the resource is released by other threads, you could get it immediately.
+    - semaphore: Allowing multiple number of threads to occupy a resource simultaneously.
+Number of semaphore set to 1.
+* Note: More threads doesn't necessarily mean more performance.
+The number of threads on a single machine is limited because:
+    - Context switch cost ( CPU number limitation )
+    - Thread number limitation
+        + TCP/IP limitation on number of threads
+    - Network bottleneck for single machine

 #### Problematic impl with lock
 * Problems of this implementation: